 Instructions

-- Beat butter, granulated sugar and brown sugar in large mixer bowl over medium speed until smooth and creamy.
+- Beat butter, cream cheese, granulated sugar, and brown sugar in a large mixer bowl over medium speed until smooth and creamy, about 3 – 4 minutes.
 Scrape down the sides and bottom of the bowl as needed.

-- Add milk and vanilla; mix until incorporated.
+- Add milk, molasses (if using), and vanilla; mix until incorporated.
 Reduce speed to low and gradually beat in flour mixture until combined.
 Stir in oats until evenly distributed.

-- Use a small cookie scoop (1.5 to 2 TBS) to measure out the oatmeal cookie dough.
-Roll each portion into a smooth ball and place on a cookie sheet or large plate.
-Refrigerate for at least 30 minutes up to 2 days.
+- Use a small cookie scoop (1.5 to 2 tablespoons) to scoop out the oatmeal cookie dough.
+Roll each portion into a smooth ball and place it on a cookie sheet or large plate.
+If time allows, refrigerate for 30 minutes for up to 2 days.

-- Place the cooled cookies balls evenly spaced, about 2 inches apart, on your prepared cookie sheet.
+- Place the cooled cookie balls evenly spaced, about 2 inches apart, on your prepared cookie sheet.

 - Cool on baking sheets for 2 minutes; remove to wire racks to cool completely.